 There’s an inherent luxury to a day clutch.
 That a woman is free to carry her bag in her hands implies all sorts of privilege, chiefly among them that the woman in question has other people at her disposal to worry about all the things with which the contents of an oversized tote might otherwise contend.
-It doesn’t guarantee that someone has a driver, personal assistant or nanny, of course, but I can understand why a certain breed of woman likes the implication that the look, when well-executed, provides.

 An interesting design on a well-known bag is sure to get people talking, and that is what I know will happen with this Proenza Schouler PS1.
 The boys behind the brand released an array of artistic bold prints for Spring 2013, and my favorite rendition is the crowd print.
-We didn’t cover this bag in our previous roundup, but I’m glad we left it out so I could highlight it in more depth.

 At this point, you guys know me, and you know that I’m an absolute sucker for a seasonal printed Proenza Schouler PS1.
 The bag I carry almost every day is a digital blanket-print version from Fall 2011, and every time Proenza makes a beautiful patterned textile and doesn’t do a PS1 version of it, I weep silently.
-For Spring 2013, I don’t see any PS1 textiles, but I do see something I like even better – printed leather.

 My fellow Proenza Schouler-obsessed friends, rejoice.
 The brand is back on Rue La La today at 11 AM EST, which means savings on brand favorites like the PS11 (couldn’t you just die over the color pictured?) and various iterations of the PS1 in amazing colors.
-I should also mention that there are shoes (!).

 When Proenza Schouler hit big with its PS1, everyone waited to see what the duo would create next.
 The next big handbag design from the company was the PS11, and the minute I saw it, I was hooked.
 I find the PS11 to be an ideal mix of everything I like in a bag: sturdy, structured, and downtown cool.